 The University of Toronto recognizes that our teaching, scholarship and other activities take place in the context of a highly diverse society.
 The University values this diversity as it contributes to the diversification of ideas and perspectives and thereby enriches our scholarship, teaching and other activities.
 Therefore, the University aims to have teaching and administrative staffs that mirror the diversity of the pool of potentially qualified applicants for those positions.

-The survey will be available on July 1 through Employee Self-Service (ESS).
+The survey is available through Employee Self-Service (ESS).

 Frequently Asked Questions

 - Why is Employment Equity important to the University of Toronto?

 - Who should complete the Employment Equity Survey?